rackerlabs/technical-blog/_posts/2019-05-10-metro-virtual-data-centers.md

 Unplanned downtime includes unexpected interruptions to the following items:

--	Server availability: You need to ensure uninterrupted access to database services despite the unexpected failure of one or more machines hosting the database server, which could happen due to hardware or software fault.
-Oracle Real Application Clusters (RAC) provide the most effective protections against such failures.
+-	Server availability: You need to ensure uninterrupted access to DB services despite the unexpected failure of one or more machines hosting the DB server, which could happen due to hardware or software fault.
+Oracle Real Application Clusters (RAC) provide the most effective protection against such failures.

 -	Data availability: To mitigate data failures, such as loss, damage or corruption of business-critical data, your plan needs to make sure that you always have access to your data.

-Planned Downtime includes scheduled interruptions to access including the following items:
+Planned downtime includes scheduled interruptions to access including the following items:

--	System Changes
+-	System changes
--	Data Changes
+-	Data changes
--	App Changes
+-	App changes

 ### Switchover testing scenarios for a MVDC

-A switchover is a controlled, planned role reversal operation where the primary and standby DBs in the DG configuration switch their roles.
-After a switchover, each database continues to participate in the DG configuration in its new role.
+A switchover is a controlled, planned role reversal operation where the primary and standby DBs in the Data Guard configuration switch their roles.
+After a switchover, each database continues to participate in the Data Guard configuration in its new role.

 #### Switchover process